gb-it/codejam-cap-nodejs/exercises/04/readme.md

-# Exercise 04 - Adding data and testing OData operations
+# Exercise 04 - Adding data & testing OData operations

 In [exercise 03](../03/) you deployed the service definition (including the referenced data model) to a SQLite-powered persistence layer.
 While at this stage the OData service is working nicely, we don't yet have data to explore with.